dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 - have supplies delivered to your home instead of running errands
   - supplies should be dropped off outside to ensure a 2-metre distance

+#### Social distancing

+Together, we can slow the spread of COVID-19 by making a conscious effort to keep a physical distance between each other.
+Social distancing is proven to be one of the most effective ways to reduce the spread of illness during an outbreak.
+With patience and cooperation, we can all do our part.

+This means making changes in your everyday routines to minimize close contact with others, including:

+- avoiding non-essential gatherings
+- avoiding common greetings, such as handshakes
+- avoiding crowded places such as concerts, arenas, conferences and festivals
+- limiting contact with people at higher risk like older adults and those in poor health
+- keeping a distance of at least 2 arms lengths (approximately 2 metres) from others, as much as possible
+- keeping a distance of at least 2 arms-length (approximately 2 metres) from others

 ### Hygiene

 Proper hygiene can help reduce the risk of infection or spreading infection to others: